christine-sun/contented/README.md

 - Fetch current subscriber count when first logged in
 - Display analytics with API and graph library

+Milestone 6 - Idea Board (4 days)
+- Add ability to add a new idea
+- Move idea around on board
+- Tap on idea to show option to delete it

+Milestone 7 - Filter Tasks (2 days)
+- Add filtering pop up options
+- Enable user to change home view to completed or specified platform

-Milestone 6 - Notification (1 day)
+Milestone 8 - Notification (1 day)
 - Send weekly notifications on Sunday evenings to be intentional for one's tasks

-Milestone 7 - UI (2 days)
+Milestone 9 - UI (2 days)
 - Add animations for when tasks are created and completed
 - Add phone vibration modes for when tasks are completed
 - Create a dark mode
 - Create an introduction guide for when users are new to the app

-Remaining time:
+Extra features:
 -Top videos commenting feature
 -Show a list of completed tasks and allow users to un-complete the task -Filter by platform on task stream